 Environmental Law Clinic - Students work with attorneys with the Western Environmental Law Center, a nonprofit public interest law firm with offices in Eugene, Taos, Seattle and Helena.
 Students work with attorneys on active and developing litigation.

 Nonprofit Clinic – In this interdisciplinary clinic, students conduct organizational assessments of nonprofit organizations and facilitate a dialogue between nonprofit organizations’ Executive Directors and Board of Directors regarding recommendations.

 Opportunities for externships include a wide range of public interest field placement options for academic credit.
 Students frequently have externships with nonprofits such as the American Civil Liberties Union, Oregon Law Center, and Environmental Law Alliance.
 Public sector opportunities include work with government at all levels.

 Courses with a public service component include our periodically offered Legislative Issues Workshop.
 This workshop includes work with legislators during Oregon’s bi-annual legislative session.

 Public Interest Journals

 PI Career Support Center

-The office is a member of the Northwest Consortium of Law Schools, and annually co-sponsors the Northwest Public Service Career Fair, bringing in a large number of public service employers for table talk and interviews.
-The fair, held in February, has sites in both Portland, OR and Seattle, WA. http://www.lclark.edu/org/pifair
+Oregon Law is a member of the Northwest Consortium of Law Schools that annually co-sponsors the Northwest Public Service Career Fair, bringing in a large number of public service employers for table talk and interviews.
+The Fair is held in February in both Portland and Seattle.